dankrasno/Books/README.md

 - Originals (5/8)

 # On Deck (Learning)
+- The Personal MBA: Master the Art of Business
 - The King Within
 - Analysis of Financial Time Series (Tsay)
 - 48 Laws of Power